-MS Council of Deans and D irectors of Schools of Nursing

-Name (Optional)

-Course Name and Number

-Date

-Exit Ir terview

-1. Reason for Exit Interview:Academic Clinical Other List

-2. Are you eligible to be readmitted?Yes No

-3. What are your future plans?
-Reapply to the nursing program Change career goals List

-Other

-4. Check the factors listed below which played a role in y your not continuing in the nursing program:

-Academic factors

-Reading comprehension Study skills

-Science background Instructor/student conflict

-Writing skills Math skills

-Verbal skills Computer skills

-Clinical performance Test taking skills

-Other List

-Personal factors Personal illness/crisis Time management Other List

-Family factors

-Family illness/crisis

-Child care

-Other List

-Work related factors

-Worked too many hours List # of hours/week

-Other List

-Financial factors

-No financial support

-Limited financial support

-Other List

-5. Did you seek assistance from faculty/counselor for hel If no, was help available to you?
-Yes No p with the above areas?
-Yes No

-6 What could have been done to exist one in a could be a completing this pursing are

-6. What could have been done to assist you in successful y completing this nursing program?
+MS Council of Deans and Directors of Schools of Nursing Name (Optional) Course Name and Number Date Exit Interview 1.
+Reason for Exit Interview: Academic Clinical Other List 2.
+Are you eligible to be readmitted?
+Yes 3.
+What are your future plans?
+Reapply to the nursing program Change career goals List Other 4.
+Check the factors listed below which played a role in your not continuing in the nursing program: Academic factors Study skills Reading comprehension Science background Instructor/student conflict Writing skills Math skills Verbal skills Computer skills Test taking skills Clinical performance Other List Personal factors Personal illness/crisis Time management Other List Family factors Family illness/crisis Child care Other List Work related factors Worked too many hours List # of hours/week Other List Financial factors No financial support Limited financial support Other List 5.
+Did you seek assistance from faculty/counselor for help with the above areas?
+Yes No If no, was help available to you?
+Yes No 6.
+What could have been done to assist you in successfully completing this nursing program?